Croton texensis

-Croton texensis (common names Texas croton, goat weed, skunk weed, and doveweed), is a plant found in the United States.
+Croton texensis, commonly known as Texas croton, goat weed, skunk weed, and doveweed, is a species of plant found in the United States.

 Uses

 Among the Zuni people, a decoction of the plant is taken for "sick stomach", as a purgative, and as a diuretic.
 An infusion is also taken for stomachaches, for syphilis, and for gonorrhea.
 The fresh or dried root is chewed by a medicine man before sucking snakebite and a poultice is applied to the wound.
 The whole plant can be placed under the mattress or burned to repel bedbugs.